oceanearth

 Measuring Enviromental Indicators Before Descent

 Fish belt transect.
-Four 5 m wide (centered on the transect line) by 20 m long transects are sampled for fish species typically targeted by spear-fishermen, aquarium collectors and others.
-The fish transect is carried out first.
+Five 5 m wide by 50 m long transects are photo-inventoried for fish species typically targeted by spear-fishermen, aquarium collectors and others.

-Invertebrate belt transect.
-The same four transects are sampled for invertebrate species typically targeted as food species or collected as curios.
+Invertebrate belt transect and disease inventory.
+The same five transects are photo-sampled for invertebrate species typically targeted as food species or collected as curios.
+Evidence of coral disease and/or damage is photo-recorded.

 Substrate line transect.
-The same four transects are point sampled at 0.5 m intervals to determine the substrate types on the reef.
+The five transects are digitally photographed at 1.0 m intervals using a camera stand, to record the substrate types on the reef.
+This data is later analyzed using statistical sampling software.